ccd2796/python-blpapi/README.md

 ## BDS
-+ Securities must be passed as list.
++ Securities must be passed as a list.
 Only accepts 1 field.
 + Overrides (if any) must be passed as dict.
 + If a single security is passed, output is a DataFrame.
 Otherwise, output is a dictionary containing DataFrames.
 Indices depend on securities and fields consulted.